Donald Trump ‘Willfully Fanning The Flames’ Of Violence To Help Campaign, Adam Schiff Says

 “They are once again doing their best in social media, and other means, to grow these divisions again,” the California Democrat said.
 “And I think that most pernicious, we have to worry about their aggravating the tensions in our cities.”

-Schiff made reference to a previous interview with Wisconsin Senator Ron Johnson, saying he believes Trump is intentionally pushing division because he believes it will give him an edge in November.
+Schiff made reference to a previous interview with Wisconsin Sen. Ron Johnson, saying he believes Trump is intentionally pushing division because he believes it will give him an edge in November.

 “I want to underscore something that you are asking Senator Johnson about,” he said.
 “And that is the president is willfully fanning the flames of this violence.
 As his own adviser Kellyanne Conway said last week, they believe the violence is helpful to them.
 And the president is only motivated by one thing.
 What is in it for him?”